horvatic/continued-learning/README.md

 # Continued Learning
-Planned continued learning for my professional career
+Planned continued learning for my professional career to one day be a CTO

 ## 2021 - 2023